toptaran/galaxy-integration-psn/howto/INSTALL.md

    ![unpackandcopyrelease]

 6. Return back to plugin folder at step 3 and `Paste` here with `Replace`

+   > [!NOTE]
+   > Sometimes it may not work.
+In such case try to remove all folder contents and paste new.

 7. Open GOG and connect your psn profile.